Deep-Symmetry/afterglow/README.md

-- [ ] From the top level of the git checkout, run the release preparation script with the name of the git tag that will be associated with the release, to update all of the documentation links to point at the appropriate permanent home: `bash scripts/prepare_release.sh v0.2.0`
+- [ ] From the top level of the git checkout, run the release preparation script with the name of the git tag that will be associated with the release, to update all of the documentation links to point at the appropriate version-specific tag: `bash scripts/prepare_release.sh v0.2.0`.
-- [ ] Build the codox documentation, and copy it to an appropriate tag-named folder within the `gh-pages` branch, to form the permanent archive of this release of the API documentation: `lein codox` followed by `mv target/doc gh-pages/api-doc/v0.2.0`.
+- [ ] Build the codox documentation, with the release project version and tagged source and documentation links: `lein codox`.
 - [ ] Update [`CHANGELOG.md`](CHANGELOG.md) to reflect the release:
   make sure nothing is missing, and rename the sections to reflect the fact that the unreleased code is now released, and there is nothing